ESMValGroup/ESMValTool/doc/sphinx/source/community/introduction.rst

 `PEP8 <https://www.python.org/dev/peps/pep-0008/>`__ for NCL code as
 well, with some minor adjustments to accommodate for differences in the languages.
 The most important difference is that for NCL code the indentation should be 2 spaces instead of 4.
 Use the command ``nclcodestyle /path/to/file.ncl`` to check if your code follows the style guide.
+More information on the ``nclcodestyle`` command can be found :ref:`here <nclcodestyle>`.

 R
 ~